 - 22.3 An employee retiring on account of age or disability shall be granted or paid for full annual leave in that year. - An employee separated from the service of the Corporation in any way other than that provided in Article 22.3 shall be granted or paid for annual leave accrued at the date of separation.
-Annual leave granted in excess of earned credits shall be retained from any amount payable to a separated employee.

-- 22.5 Scheduled vacation leave shall only be cancelled for unforeseen circumstances.
-Prior cancellation of approved Vacation Leave will entitle the employee affected to reimbursement of any loss occasioned by the cancellation. - An employee recalled to work during his scheduled period of annual leave shall be paid for such work at double his regular or acting rate, and he shall be entitled to take the period of missed leave at a later date. - 22.7 Employees shall receive a vacation bonus in each year of fifty dollars (\$50.00) per week of annual leave entitlement for that year and payment shall be made in April.
+Annual leave granted in excess of earned credits shall be retained from any amount payable to a separated employee. - 22.5 Scheduled vacation leave shall only be cancelled for unforeseen circumstances.
+Prior cancellation of approved Vacation Leave will entitle the employee affected to reimbursement of any loss occasioned by the cancellation. - An employee recalled during his period of annual or compensatory leave shall be paid during such recall at double his regular or acting rate and he shall be entitled to take the period of missed leave at a later date.
+The Corporation agrees that when recall from vacation is required, it shall be offered to those employees on vacation based on their placement on the equalization of overtime list.

+- 22.7 Employees shall receive a vacation bonus in each year of fifty dollars (\$50.00) per week of annual leave entitlement for that year and payment shall be made in April.
 Any bonus paid in excess of entitlement shall be recovered from any amount payable to a separated employee other than a deceased employee. - 22.8 Employees shall normally take their vacations herein provided within a twelve (12) month period.
-Employees may carry over to the next calendar year ten (10) days or one-half (1/2) of the previous year's annual leave entitlement.
+However, employees may carry over to the next calendar year ten (10) days or one-half (1/2) of the previous year's annual leave entitlement.
+The Corporation shall schedule any unscheduled annual leave up to the carry over limit.
 Any extension will require the approval of the Corporation. - 22.9 Employees covered by this Agreement shall be advised in January of each year of their balance of annual leave credits.

-Sick Leave
+ARTICLE 23 Sick Leave

 - 23.1 Employees covered by this Agreement shall earn sick leave at the rate of one and one-quarter (1-1/4) days for each completed month of continuous service.
-A completed month shall be a calendar month in which a minimum of ten-(10) days' pay is received. - 23.2 Unused sick leave shall accumulate throughout an employee's employment with the Corporation. - a) The granting of sick leave may be conditional upon the production of a written declaration from an employee for absences up to a total of five (5) days in a year except for absences in excess of three (3) continuous days. - b) Any absence in excess of three (3) continuous days, and all absences in excess of the five (5) days granted conditionally upon the employee's written declaration, require a certificate from a qualified medical practitioner.
-Upon proof of the cost of obtaining such a certificate, an employee shall be reimbursed by the Corporation. - c) Any absence supported by a medical certificate is excluded from the total of five (5) days that are granted conditionally upon the employee's written declaration.

-- Where an employee has had two (2) years' continuous service, he may be granted an advance on sick leave credits to be earned in the future to the extent of one year's sick leave accumulation. - 23.5 Sick leave may be substituted for annual leave where it can be established by the employee that an illness occurred while on annual leave. - 23.6 Employees may opt to use in the form of annual leave one-third (1/3) of the unused sick leave credits of the previous year or to receive payment at their regular rate of pay for one-half (1/2) of these unused sick leave credits, provided this use or payment does not reduce the total sick leave accumulation below fifteen (15) days.
-Such option must be made during January of each year and payments shall be made in April. - 23.7 Employees covered by this Agreement shall be advised in January of each year of their balance of sick leave credits.
+A completed month shall be a calendar month in which a minimum of ten-(10) days' pay is received. - 23.2 Unused sick leave shall accumulate throughout an employee's employment with the Corporation. - 23.3 a) The granting of sick leave may be conditional upon the production of a written declaration from an employee for absences up to a total of five (5) days in a year except for absences in excess of three (3) continuous days. - b) Any absence in excess of three (3) continuous days, and all absences in excess of the five (5) days granted conditionally upon the employee's written declaration, require a certificate from a qualified medical practitioner.
+Upon proof of the cost of obtaining such a certificate, an employee shall be reimbursed by the Corporation. - c) Any absence supported by a medical certificate is excluded from the total of five (5) days that are granted conditionally upon the employee's written declaration. - Where an employee has had two (2) years' continuous service, he may be granted an advance on sick leave credits to be earned in the future to the extent of one year's sick leave accumulation. - 23.5 Sick leave may be substituted for annual leave where it can be established by the employee that an illness occurred while on annual leave. - 23.6 Employees covered by this Agreement shall be advised in January of each year of their balance of sick leave credits.